Disney, Microsoft among possible Twitter suitors: reports

 Jack Dorsey, who returned to Twitter as chief executive more than a year ago, has been a part of Disney's board since 2013.

-Microsoft is also among the list of potential suitors, although Facebook Inc is not likely to have an interest in the social network, CNBC said, citing sources, following the Bloomberg report. (cnb.cx/2d4j924)
+Microsoft is also among the list of potential suitors, although Facebook Inc (FB.O) is not likely to have an interest in the social network, CNBC said, citing sources, following the Bloomberg report. (cnb.cx/2d4j924)

 A sale could occur in the next 30 to 45 days, CNBC reported.

+"At this moment, Microsoft has nothing to share," said a spokeswoman for the company.

-Twitter, Microsoft, Disney and Facebook were not immediately available for comment.
+Facebook declined to comment on the matter while Twitter and Disney were not available for comment.

-(Reporting by Anya George Tharakan and Narottam Medhora in Bengaluru; Editing by Shounak Dasgupta)
+Reporting by Anya George Tharakan and Narottam Medhora in Bengaluru; Additional reporting by Anet Josline Pinto; Editing by Shounak Dasgupta